planklang/grammar/README.md

 Numbers and strings (delimited by `"`, by `'` or by \`) are supported.

-PlankLang uses a special type called *identifier* that is a string without quotes.
+PlankLang uses a special type called *identifier* that is a string without quotes and without spaces.

 A tuple is a finished group of numbers, strings, identifiers, tuples or lists.
 It is between an opening square brackets and a closing parenthesis (`(` and `)`).